Victor & Farmington

 Village of Victor: 1.4 square miles

 The town and village of Victor are located in the northwest corner of Ontario County, next to Monroe County, and about 20 miles from the city of Rochester.
-It serves as an onramp for the New York State Thruway, and is also a connection point for Interstate 490.
+It serves as an onramp for the New York State Thruway (Exit 45), and is also a connection point for Interstate 490.
 Route 96 runs through downtown Victor.

 Drumlins and kettles define the landscape.

-Manufacturing and high-tech firms: Broad business base includes companies.
-Victor Insulators makes high-voltage insulators; Danforth Advance Technology is a mechanical contractor focusing on heating, AC, ventilation; Gorbel Inc. manufactures cranes and lifting devices.
+Manufacturing and high-tech firms: Victor Insulators makes high-voltage insulators; Danforth Advance Technology is a mechanical contractor focusing on heating, AC, ventilation; Gorbel Inc. manufactures cranes and lifting devices.

 Beverages: Constellation Brands whose portfolio runs the gamut from Robert Mondavi to Black Velvet Canadian Whiskey, is headquartered in Victor.

 Retail: Eastview Mall, opened in 1971, has about 180 stores and services.
 In recent years, additional retail has sprouted up around the mall, making Route 96 a major retail corridor.
-The Village of Victor retail offerings have changed with the times.
-Today, there are several dining options, banking, and small businesses ranging from power equipment to hobby shops and screen printers.
+The Village of Victor has several dining eateries, banking, and small businesses ranging from power equipment to hobby shops and screen printers.

 The Victor Central School District is located on a large central campus in the village of Victor.
 In 2013, the state education department cited the junior and senior high schools as "reward schools" in the high performance category.